-AWS to Launch an Infrastructure Region in the Kingdom of Saudi Arabia
+AWS To Launch An Infrastructure Region In The Kingdom Of Saudi Arabia

 AWS Partners also welcome the new AWS Region

 The AWS Partner Network (APN) is a global community that leverages AWS technologies, programs, expertise, and tools to build solutions and services for customers.
 Together, partners and AWS provide innovative solutions, solve technical challenges, win deals, and deliver greater customer value.
 AWS Partners in the Kingdom of Saudi Arabia include Adobe, AppSquadz, Cognizant, DXC Technology, Genesys, Kyndryl, LTMindtree, SAP, Trend Micro Incorporated, Zain, and many others.
-For the full list of AWS Partners, visit aws.amazon.com/partners.
+For the full list of AWS Partners, visit href="" rel="nofollow" amazon/partner .

 “The Kingdom is emerging as a hub for next-gen technologies, with a cloud-first strategy focused on driving growth with innovation.
 This continues to attract global operations including the launch of AWS, and we are looking forward to working with AWS to unlock new opportunities in the field of cloud computing, artificial intelligence, and machine learning,” said Zain CEO, Eng.
 Sultan Bin Abdulaziz AlDeghaither.
 “This partnership will further advance our award-winning solutions and enable our customers to fully benefit from generative AI and smart city functionalities.
 This aligns with our strategic goal of expanding our digital ecosystem to empower communities and protect the environment while shaping the future of enterprise productivity and accelerating the transition to a sustainable, digital economy.”